openjdm/openjdm.github.io/book/political_decision_making.md

 trajectories.
 As a result, focusing on how the governed and those who govern make decisions is incredibly important.
-As the research shows, individuals and elites, amidst an incredibly complex, rapidly evolving, and incentive misladen environment, tend to largely rely on heuristics for decision making.
+As the research shows, individuals and elites, amidst an incredibly complex, rapidly evolving, and incentive misleading environment, tend to largely rely on heuristics for decision making.
 Clearly, political elites are tasked with a challenging task, and self-interest and many mental shortcuts definitely play a key role as we show via multiple examples.

-Bibliography
+## Bibliography

 Bartels, Larry M. 2005.
 “Homer Gets a Tax Cut: Inequality and Public